medroppinggames/medroppinggames.github.io/privacy-policy.md

-# Popcorn Dropper Privacy Policy
+# MeDroppingGames Privacy Policy

 We value your comments, suggestions and feedback.
-Our Privacy Policy sets out how we collect, use and disclose “personal information” and other “non-personal information” we have gathered about you about you in relation to our game “Popcorn Dropper”, (“Game” which term includes the associated website).
+Our Privacy Policy sets out how we collect, use and disclose “personal information” and other “non-personal information” we have gathered about you about you in relation to our games.

-By using our Game, you acknowledge and consent to the terms of this privacy policy.
+By using our games, you acknowledge and consent to the terms of this privacy policy.

 This policy will let you know:
   - What information (often referred to as ‘data’) is collected from you;